Private members-only forum

 What worked for me was hiring an attorney to send the initial letter.
 It took 2-4 months but was worth it.

 NAL, but from what I've read, you should check your state's specific laws.
-That said, definitely get a lawyer to look at the specifics.
+But honestly you should verify this with someone who knows your state's laws.

 NAL, but from what I've read, you should send a written demand.
-That said, definitely get a lawyer to look at the specifics.
+Obviously I don't know all the details of your situation though.

 Not a lawyer, but I have direct experience with this.

-The biggest mistake people make in this situation is filing with the appropriate government agency.
+The thing that gets people is filing with the appropriate government agency.
 I'd recommend gathering evidence first instead.

 Have you tried reaching out to your state's attorney general?
 They sometimes have free resources or mediation services.